annepihova/rsschool-cv/cv.md

 --------------------------------------

 #### **About myself:**
-Started studying front-end, striving for better results, trying to take rsschool courses
+Studying front-end, striving for better results, trying to take rsschool courses

 ------------------------------------